 R403.9 Snow melt system controls (Mandatory).
 Snow and ice-melting systems, supplied through energy service to the building, shall include automatic controls capable of shutting off the system when the pavement temperature is above 50°F, and no precipitation is falling and an automatic or manual control that will allow shutoff when the outdoor temperature is above 40°F.

-R403.10 Pools and in-ground permanently installed spas (Mandatory). pools and in-ground permanently installed spas shall comply with Sections R403..1 through R403...2.
+R403.10 Pool and permanent spa energy consumption (Mandatory).
+The energy consumption of pools and permanent spas shall comply with Sections R403.10.1 through R403.10.4.2.

-R403.10.Heaters.
-All heaters shall be equipped with a readily accessible on-off switch that is mounted outside of the heater to allow shutting off the heater without adjusting the thermostat setting.
+R403.10.1 Heaters.
+The electric power to heaters shall be controlled by a readily accessible on-off switch that is an integral part of the heater mounted on the exterior of the heater, or external to and within 3 feet (914 mm) of the heater.
+Operation of such switch shall not change the settings of the heater thermostat.
+Such switches shall be in addition to a circuit breaker for the power to the heater.
 Gas-fired heaters shall not be equipped with constant burning pilot lights.

-R403.10.Time switches.
-Time switches or other control method that can automatically turn off and on heaters and pumps according to a preset schedule shall be installed on all heaters and pumps.
-Heaters, pumps and motors that have built in timers shall be deemed in compliance with this requirement.
+R403.10.2 Time switches.
+Time switches or other control method that can automatically turn off and on according to a preset schedule shall be installed for heaters and pump motors.
+Heaters and pump motors that have built in time switches shall be deemed in compliance with this requirement.

 Exceptions: